Rātā Street School

 About Our School

 School History: The school opened in 1950 and was built on a single cell model.
-A three classroom block was added in the mid 1990’s, and another three classrooms added in 2008 and 2009.
+A three classroom block was added in the mid 1990s, and another three classrooms added in 2008 and 2009.
 There have been refurbishments to many areas of the school.
-These have included staff and student toilets, the ‘linkway’, the hall, our administration block, staffroom, and a classroom block.
+These have included staff and student toilets, the ‘linkway’, the hall entranceway, our administration block, staffroom, and a classroom block.
+The school was reroofed, and the exterior was painted in 2025.
 The next phase of the refurbishment programme will be to continue the classroom refurbishment.
-Our facilities now include a central resource and teachers work room, library, art room, MindPlus room (gifted programme), reading recovery room, school hall, three adventure playgrounds, outdoor hard court area for netball and PE/sport, PE storeroom, caretaker’s room, boiler room, administration block, teachers’ aide rooms, medical room and a staff room.
+Our facilities include a central resource and teachers work room, library, art room, school hall, two adventure playgrounds, outdoor hard court area for netball and PE/sport, PE storeroom, caretaker’s room, boiler room, administration block, teachers’ aide rooms, medical room and a staff room.

 What our School is About: We want every student to be the best they can - in every area.
 We believe that learning together, with and from each other, is a critical part of becoming our best selves.